-- Annually review Child Information Card and update as needed - Annually complete and sign health statement - Return a physical evaluation signed by a physician or physician's designee - o Toddlers annually Preschoolers (ages 3-4) every 2 years
+- Annually review Child Information Card.
+It is required that your CIC be up to date prior to the first day of school. - Annually complete and sign health statement - Return a physical evaluation signed by a physician or physician's designee.
+Toddlers must have a physical evaluation signed by a physician or physician's designee annually.
+Preschoolers (age 3-4) must have a physical evaluation signed by a physician or physician's designee every 2 years.